Prefer to read in epub, mobi, or pdf? Astra Nullius’s first year of stories is now available for download to anyone who signs up for the newsletter.

 It was not a normal distress beacon.
 The crew had seen plenty of those in the last few years, and responded when it was prudent to do so; even after all this time, there was something left in Captain Dysart that was called to duty.
 This was a muddled signal with no recorded message or details, just an automated cry into the void.

 There was probably no one left alive to find.
 But a crashed ship might still be worth something in salvage, and funds were running low.

-She could feel the rattle of the engines through her feet, just the faintest vibration; it would only take a tiny fraction of the ion cannon’s full power to cross this distance.
+She could feel the rattle of the engines through her feet, just the faintest vibration; it would only take a tiny fraction of the ion rocket’s full power to cross this distance.
 Once they entered the atmosphere, she would have to switch to the weaker chemical thrusters.
 The planet dominated the window, growing larger until it was the only thing she could see in front of her.
-She kept her touch on the yoke light, angling the ship so that they would approach the planet at an angle instead of falling head-on.
+She kept her touch on the yoke light, angling the ship so that they would approach the planet at an angle instead of falling head-on into the atmosphere.
 A hurricane was swirling across the surface of the ocean, a startlingly pure spiral of white against the deep blue.
 Sera was fascinated by how delicate it looked from here.
 She imagined reaching out and wiping it away with the pad of her thumb.

 Xrrt clicked her mandibles together and produced a bubbling rattle from her abdomen.
 The translator on her thorax crackled and replied in a gratingly cheerful feminine voice, “You keep saying ours.
 You have to stop acting like our hive is still out there somewhere.
 That kind of thinking can get your maggots killed.”

 There was the sound of an impact as Captain Dysart rapped on the plastic casing of the translator.
 “Your intonations are off again.
 And the vocabulary’s breaking down.”

 Xrrt rubbed her forelegs on her mandibles, producing a scratching sound.
 “I know,” the translator chirruped.
 “But nobody makes the parts anymore.”